Network time constants via dichotomized Gaussians

 Modeling autocorrelation decay

 Theoretically, autocorrelation can be expected to exhibit exponential decay over increasing lag, at least in cases with nonzero autocorrelation.
-As noted above, this decay can be modeled with the function: where is the amplitude (autocorrelation at the initial lag), is lag, is the network time constant, and is a constant (bias or baseline) term.
-The neurons package assumes that the bias term is a constant function of the firing rate and bin size , given as: In this formula both and must be in the same unit of time, e.g., ms. The values for and are set by minimizing the mean squared error between the empirical autocorrelation and the model function, using the L-BFGS algorithm as implemented in NLopt.
+As noted above, this decay can be modeled with the function: R = A\exp(-l/\tau) + b where A is the amplitude (autocorrelation at the initial lag), l is lag, \tau is the network time constant, and b is a constant (bias or baseline) term.
+The neurons package assumes that the bias term b is a constant function of the firing rate \lambda and bin size \Delta, given as: b = (\lambda{}\Delta)^2 In this formula both \lambda and \Delta must be in the same unit of time, e.g., ms. The values for A and \tau are set by minimizing the mean squared error between the empirical autocorrelation and the model function, using the L-BFGS algorithm as implemented in NLopt.

-Model fitting is accessed in the neurons package with the function fit.edf.autocorr.
+Model fitting is accessed in the neurons package with the function fit.edf.autocorr().
 The function takes a single neuron and fits the exponential decay function to its empirical autocorrelation.
 Here, for example, is the function used to fit the model to the raw autocorrelation for the neuron with high autocorrelation:

 compute.autocorr(neurons[[cell_high]]) # Recompute with raw autocorrelation